LizzyParkerPannell/Untargeted_metabolomics_workflow/content/05_Extracting-formatting-peak-table/03_peak-table_XCMSonline.en.md

 Next make sure you have
 - a folder in your working directory (where your R project is located) called **"Tidy_data"**
 - a folder in the same working directory (where your R project is located) called **"Data"** that contains your downloaded xcms results
-- moved your unzipped folder from the XCMSonline download into this **Data** folder
+- moved your unzipped folder from the XCMSonline download into this **"Data"** folder
 - renamed the unzipped folder with a meaningful name (name of experiment, pos, MS type etc) if necessary.
 Use hyphens or underscores instead of spaces and non-alphanumeric characters

 See the left side of the image below with highlighted files.